 Seeing is not the same as noticing.
-I’ve been brunching at CHOW for three months and while I’ve seen Jesse Lockwood’s art on the walls, I didn’t really experience the work of Jesse J. Lockwood, or notice it until last week.
+I’ve been brunching at CHOW for three months, and while I’ve seen Jesse Lockwood’s art on the walls, I didn’t really experience or notice the work of Jesse J. Lockwood until last week.

 Shrinks call this phenomenon “selective perception.”

 Every day, we’re bombarded with stimuli, so we limit the information we take in.
 One of the ways we limit our “noticing” is through our personal filter of expectation.
 We see what we expect to see.

 The obvious example is pessimism vs. optimism.
 It’s a cliche, but it’s true.
 If you expect to see the good around you, your brain will find it.
 If you expect to see the sad and depressing, your brain will find that too.

 Sometimes familiarity robs us of our ability to notice.
 There are a million things you don’t notice on your daily route to work.
 Maybe you’re on autopilot, daydreaming, or just simply somewhere else in your head.
 It requires an incredible amount of presence to notice the good on an often-traveled path.